 Running long distances can help alleviate some health ailments.

-A study by the Journal of the American College of Cardiology looked at over 55,000 people over a 15 year period.
+A study by the Journal of the American College of Cardiology looked at over 55,000 people over 15 years.
 About 25% of the group were runners.
 They concluded that runners had a 45% reduced risk of cardiovascular mortality and added 3 years to their lifespan.

-And to take the health benefits of long distance running even further with regards to cholesterol, check out the best Natural Cholesterol Lowering Foods & High Cholesterol Remedies.
+Take the health benefits of long-distance running even further with regards to cholesterol.
+Check out a recent article about the best Natural Cholesterol Lowering Foods & High Cholesterol Remedies.